rl-institut/SimBA/docs/source/simulation_parameters.rst

 =====================

 The simulation of an eBus-System relies on a variety of simulation parameters.
-The eBus-Toolbox provides most of them as default values.
+SimBA provides most of them as default values.
 Depending on specific needs adjusting these values can increase the accuracy of the simulation outputs.
-The eBus-Toolbox input files are described in detail in the following subsections as well as their default parameters.
+The SimBA input files are described in detail in the following subsections as well as their default parameters.
 When providing the user defined input files, the user should make sure the files are either 'utf-8' encoded or not contain regional characters.